England's metropolis has had a vigorous chess life for some 200 years, but being a desert for international chess events from 1950s to the mid-1970s.

 It is also notable for the first use of the double-sided chess clock, designed by Thomas Wilson, Manchester.
 Time limit was now 15 moves per hour.

 Zuckertort (22 points out of 26) ahead of Wilhelm Steinitz (with 19 points).
 Remarkably, Zukertort was already assured of victory with three rounds to go, having scored an astonishing 22/23.
 He then lost his last three games against relatively

-The tournament established Johannes Zukertort as rivalling Wilhelm Steinitz to claim to be the best chess player in the world, and led to the World
+The London 1883 tournament established Johannes Zukertort as rivalling Wilhelm Steinitz to claim to be the best chess player in the world, and led to the World

 1884, a new Congress series was launched by the British Chess Association (BCA), later British Chess Federation (BCF), today English Chess Federation (ECF):